Timur Nadrov

 Timur Rasikhovich Nadrov (born January 3, 1995) is a Russian professional boxer and kickboxer.

 Career

-On September 9, 2015, Nadrov faced Alberto Monteiro for the vacant WKF World -60kg title at Battle of Champions 8 in Valdivostok, Russia.
+On September 9, 2015, Nadrov faced Alberto Monteiro for the vacant WKF World -60 kg title at Battle of Champions 8 in Valdivostok, Russia.
 Nadrov won the fight by technical knockout in the seventh round.

-On February 18, 2017, Nadrov faced Sergio Wielzen for the W5 World -60kg title at W5 Grand Prix KITEK XXXIX.
-He won by fifth round knockout with a series of punches.
+On February 18, 2017, Nadrov faced Sergio Wielzen for the W5 World -60 kg title at W5 Grand Prix KITEK XXXIX.
+He won by fifth-round knockout with a series of punches.